Arizona Home Insurance Average Cost and Coverages

 A standard home insurance policy protects:

-Your home.
-Your policy’s dwelling coverage reimburses you for the costs of repairing or rebuilding your home when it’s damaged in a fire or any other disaster listed in your policy.
-Dwelling coverage generally covers the structure of your home and its built-in appliances.
+- Your home.
+Your policy reimburses you for the costs of repairing or rebuilding your home when it’s damaged in a fire or any other disaster listed in your policy.

-Other structures.
-If structures on your property that aren’t connected to your home get damaged by a covered peril (such as fire)—like a fence, shed, greenhouse, swimming pool, or detached garage—standard home insurance coverage comes to the rescue.
+- Other structures.
+If structures on your property get damaged by a covered peril (such as fire), standard home insurance coverage comes to the rescue.

-Your belongings.
-If a water pipe bursts or fire damages your home, then your belongings (e.g., clothing, furniture, and portable electronics) may get damaged too.
-Your policy’s personal property coverage will help reimburse you for the damage.
-Keep in mind that most policies have limits on rare or valuable items like jewelry or antiques; so if you want to protect your vintage vinyl collection, talk to your agent about special coverage.
+- Your belongings.
+Your policy’s personal property coverage will help reimburse you for damage to your clothing and furniture.
+Keep in mind that most policies have limits on rare or valuable items like jewelry or antiques.

-Housing expenses if you need to vacate.
+- Housing expenses if you need to vacate.
 If you need to live elsewhere while your home is being repaired or rebuilt, loss of use coverage—also called additional living expenses coverage—pays for your living expenses in your temporary home.
-This might include the cost of a hotel or temporary rental as well as things like fuel costs (if you need to flee the area) and pet boarding expenses.

-Medical bills if someone gets hurt on your property.
+- Medical bills if someone gets hurt on your property.
 If a guest slips in your home and breaks their hip, your policy’s personal liability coverage may pay for their medical bills, lost wages, and certain other expenses.
-And if they take you to court, the policy may handle the defense.
-Personal liability also swings into action if you visit a friend and damage their home, like if you accidentally knock over a candelabra and set the carpet on fire.

 Scores of people have been relocating to Arizona to enjoy the state’s sunny climate, breathtaking desert landscapes, booming economy, and reasonable cost of living.
 As an Arizonan, you needn’t venture far to experience a natural wonder—from the Grand Canyon to Sedona to Petrified Forest National Park.